Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 Got a bit of a green thumb?
 There's a big market for yard work services, with the average price for lawn mowing between $40 and $50.
 This means you can earn up to $500 per week mowing 5 to 6 lawns on the weekends.

-You can also offer additional services, such as landscaping, gardening, and seasonal cleanups, to boost your income.
+You can also offer additional services, like landscaping, gardening, and seasonal cleanups, to boost your income.
 Providing package deals or discounts for returning customers can also attract regular clientele.

 If you love working out, then why not turn this into a side gig?
 You can sign up to teach yoga classes at your local gym or start online yoga classes.
 Fitness teaching is convenient because you follow set schedules, meaning you'll know when you'll be working out and for how long.
 Teaching Yoga can net you on average $31 an hour.